firdauusakmal/MDM2pipeline/README.md

 - **Molecular Dynamics**: MOE with AMBER10 forcefield

 ## License
-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Apache License 2.0](LICENSE).
 Feel free to use, modify, and distribute the code as per the terms of the license.

 ## Acknowledgments